Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Conclusion

 \section{Conclusion}

 In many real-world scenarios an agent requires a memory mechanism to deal with partial observability.
-Current approaches to memory in RL are not interpretable for humans.
-Yet, interpretability is crucial to enable deployment of memory-based agents in real world applications.
-We advocate for the use of human language as an interpretable medium for abstraction of past information.
-We proposed a new method called Semantic HELM, which maps environment observations to human-readable language tokens and showed compelling evidence that even for synthetic environments our memory mechanism can extract semantics from visual observations.
-Further, SHELM outperforms strong baselines on complex memory-dependent environments through its interpretable memory module.
-In cases where semantics cannot be extracted from observations, the cause can be investigated by inspection of SHELM's memory module, which facilitates systematic troubleshooting.
+Current memory mechanisms in RL act as a black box where it is not comprehensible for humans what pieces of information were stored.
+To solve this problem, we proposed a new method called Semanic HELM that represents past events in form of human-readable language by leveraging pretrained vision-language models.
+We showed compelling evidence that even for synthetic environments our memory mechanism can extract semantics from visual observations.
+Further, SHELM outperforms strong baselines on photorealistic memory-dependent environments through its human-readable memory module.
+In cases where SHELM fails to extract semantics from observations, we can investigate the cause by inspection of the memory module.
 Even in such cases, SHELM mostly performs on-par with other memory-based approaches.
-Competitors, such as Dreamerv2, are often susceptible to random perturbations in the environment, while SHELM is much more robust to noise and excels in such environments.
-Finally, our experiments show that partially observable environments often do not necessitate a memory component, and can be solved by a Markovian policy.
-However, the addition of a memory component can facilitate sample efficiency.

-Our semantic mapping is limited by the inherent ability of CLIP vision encoders to extract semantically meaningful features in synthetic environments.
-However, CLIP suffers from the modality gap \citep{liang_mind_2022}, i.e., a misalignment between image and text modalities.
-In the future we aim at incorporating methods that mitigate the modality gap in our framework as well \citep{furst_cloob_2022,ouali_black_2023}.
-Furthermore, we believe that the interpretability of our method can be enhanced even more by generating full captions from history observations instead of a small number of tokens.
-This could enable (i) a long-term memory with different levels of abstraction that textually summarizes all captions of corresponding observations similar to \citep{qiu_embodied_2023}, (ii) a potential for planning in form of text from visual observations similar to \citep{patel_pretrained_2023}, (iii) modeling dynamics of an environment in language space, and (iv) incorporating safety constraints on what aspects should be stored in the memory via human instructions as in \citep{hu_thought_2023}.
+We believe that we can further enhance our method by generating full captions from history observations instead of only a small number of words.
+This could enable (i) a long-term memory that textually summarizes all captions of corresponding observations, (ii) a potential for planning in form of text from visual observations similar to \citet{patel_pretrained_2023}, and (iii) modeling dynamics of an environment in language space.